Ohiopyle Falls is located right in town.

 Wander Through the Town

-Walking down the streets of the town of Ohiopyle will feel like taking a trip back in time.
+Walking down the streets in the town of Ohiopyle feels like taking a trip back in time.
 The quaint shops lining the street feel like they have been unchanged for decades.

 You’ll find outdoor outfitters, inns, and even a seasonal putt-putt course in town.
 If you don’t pack a picnic lunch, stop at one of the delicious restaurants for lunch or grab something to go for a stop on your next hike.